Blookane/Blookane/README.md

 - ⚒ Currently working on: learning C#
 - 📫 How to reach me: ermano.giskes@gmail.com.
 - 😄 Pronouns: Blookane, Ermano, Mando.
-- ⚡ Fun fact: I play games and like to flip.
+- ⚡ Fun fact: I play games and like to sport.

 ## ⚙ Technology Stack